MauricioD13/CLI_tools/README.md

 # Shell

 Installation of zsh shell and the complement oh-my-zsh, and the respective configurations.
-There are two options of themes, one for a development and the other for hacking enviroment becauseit shows the IP address (TODO: some more features for this theme)
+There are two options of themes, one for a development and the other for hacking enviroment because it shows the IP address (TODO: some more features for this theme)

 For the theme agnoster there are some aditional configurations to do when is executed in WSL Linux system.
 After that some aliases, icons and plugins in zshrc file.